RichardByrne95/boutique-ado/README.md

 4. The changes made were migrated using the command 'python manage.py migrate'.
 5. In order to facilitate social media authentication, the relevant code was added to the 'INSTALLED_APPS' section.
 The domain name was also changed in the Django admin to SITENAME.example.com, and the display name was changed to SITENAME.
 6. The Allauth templates were copied from Python's site-templates folder to our current project using the command 'xcopy C:\Users\Richard\AppData\Local\Programs\Python\Python39\Lib\site-packages\allauth\templates .templates\allauth /e'.
 This allows the templates to be customised to our liking.

+### Creating an App in Django

+Django apps were created using the following steps:

+1. A new terminal was opened and the following command was run: 'python manage.py startapp APP_NAME'
+2. A templates folder was created inside the new app using the command: 'md APP_NAME/templates/APP_NAME'
+3. An 'index.html' file was created inside this last home folder and extended the base template using: '{% extends "base.html" %}'
+4. The project-level 'urls.py' file was copied and pasted into the home app directory in order to provide a starting point for the home app.